status-im/docs.status.im/content/tutorials.md

 ### Do It Yourself with `status-dev-cli`

-So, we have set up Status in `debug` mode, added our DApp to it (hopefully run the `status-dev-cli watch` command to get some live-reloading going) and learned how to start a conversation with a simple javascript chatbot.
+So, we have set up Status in `debug` mode, added our DApp to it (hopefully run the `status-dev-cli watch` command to get some live-reloading going) and learned how to start a conversation with a simple JavaScript chatbot.
 Now it's time to start using the API proper and start using the provided commands to interact with our users and help them out.

 Navigate back to your `bots` directory and open the `bot.js` file where we put the `status.addListener` function in the previous tutorials.
-We will again pass this fils in as a `bot-url` parameter to `status-dev-cli`, which will then execute the code in an Otto VM jail.
+We will again pass this file in as a `bot-url` parameter to `status-dev-cli`, which will then execute the code in an Otto VM jail.

 ```shell
 cd ~/my-dapp/bots/ && nano bot.js